 3: Hugo Chavez’s Final Words

 As you know, Hugo Chavez died on March 5.
-NBC News, and other news agencies, reported that his last words were: “I don’t want to die.
+Various news agencies reported that his last words were: “I don’t want to die.
 Please don’t let me die.”
 Not knowing the man, it’s hard to interpret what that meant, but one of his generals said it was because he loved his country.
 Really?
 That seems like a stretch.
 To me, those words suggest regret and perhaps fear.

 If today was your last day, what would you regret in your life?
 Go address that.
 It needs to be fixed now because we do not know how many days we have.